best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ```

 Strive to be **consistent** in your style.
+This is especially important when working in a coding team where you need to develop code as a group or when you are developing your own code that others might re-use.
-Even if another programmer takes a dislike to your use of whitespace or `mixedCase`, as long as you follow a consistent style within a project others will soon get used to it.
+Even if others take a dislike to your use of whitespace or `mixedCase`, as long as you follow a consistent style within a project other programmers will soon get used to it.

 ```{admonition} Common Style Guides
 [PEP8](https://www.python.org/dev/peps/pep-0008/) is an official Python style guide, which is widely used.